Samuel2698/Samuel2698/README.md

 - 👋 Hi, I’m @Samuel2698
-- 👀 I’m interested in Blockchain and Web Development
+- 👀 I’m interested in Web Development and Blockchain
-- 🌱 I’m currently learning Haskell, Plutus and JavaScript
+- 🌱 I’m currently learning CSS and JavaScript
-- 💞️ I’m looking to collaborate on Cardano
 - 📫 How to reach me samuelvelasco2698@gmail.com

 <!---